ProFormA/proformaxml/Whitepaper.md

 ### 3.2 The feedback-level

-The feedback-level is used for submission and response documents.
+The feedback-level is used within the submission and response parts of the ProFormA-XML format.
 Usually, feedback can be grouped into different types of information.

 - **debug**